sanjeetkumaritoutlook-user/simple-llm/mini-python-project/README.md

 Matplotlib ->	Plotting the regression result

 ##extended version
-with more features like study_hours, sleep_hours, internet_usage to predict performance?
+with more features like study_hours, sleep_hours, internet_usage to predict performance

+Output

+You’ll see:

+Console preview of the dataset

+Mean Squared Error

+Predicted score for a custom input like:

+study_hours=6.5, sleep_hours=6, internet_usage=2 → Predicted score: ~72

+A plot showing correlation between study_hours and actual score

+## Next Steps (Optional):
+Plot in 3D using mpl_toolkits.mplot3d

+Add GUI using Tkinter or Streamlit

+Save/load model using joblib

+Try decision tree or random forest (non-linear models)

+## Would you like:

+3D visualization?

+Export predictions to a CSV?

+Real-time input from user and prediction?